-These images from the Moderate Resolution Imaging Spectroradiometer (MODIS) instruments on the Terra and Aqua satellites shows a snow event across the eastern United States.
-The snow blankets the states in the top part of the scene, and trails southward along the spine of the Appalachians in West Virginia (center on Feb.
+These images from the Moderate Resolution Imaging Spectroradiometer (MODIS) instruments on the Terra and Aqua satellites.
+Also shows a snow event across the eastern United States.
+Therefore the snow blankets the states in the top part of the scene, and trails southward along the spine of the Appalachians in West Virginia (center on Feb.
 13).
 In West Virginia, the snow provides sharp contrast and reveals the rugged gorge of the north-flowing New River; the river, which originates in North Carolina, flows in to West Virginia in the southeast and carves its way northwest, creating a dark gray path though the snow-covered mountains.

 Other interesting features include New York’s Finger Lakes, which make sapphire slivers against the white blanket just south of Lake Ontario.
 On the border of Virginia (east of center) and North Carolina, the Great Dismal Swamp makes a purplish-brown patch that straddles the state line.

 Although Snow Across Eastern United States also is very common thing to happen the area is still very nice other times of the year.
 Therefore the snow and and rough winds has caused the area to have some wind and snow damage.
 Also the eastern area.

 Credit: Jacques Descloitres, MODIS Rapid Response Team, NASA/GSFC